pleb-devs/plebdevs-course-2/README.md

 Welcome to the Pleb Devs Backend Course repository!
 This repository contains materials and resources for our backend web development course.

-The PlebDevs backend development course is designed to teach you the fundamentals of backend development with a focus on building fullstack Lightning applications.
+The PlebDevs backend development course is designed to teach you the fundamentals of backend development with a focus on building a fullstack Lightning wallet.

 ![plebdevs-thumbnail](https://github.com/pleb-devs/plebdevs-course-2/assets/53542748/466d2993-8c88-4362-804a-3ea3ca4c3bef)